Siphonarioidea: Description

 Siphonarioidea are almost entirely marine organisms, as they have been found to have evolved into despite the terrestrial ecosystems inhabited by their ancestors.
 They inhabit the subtidal zones of marine ecosystems, and resemble true limpets with their non coiled, conical shells.
 Siphonarioidea are frequently referred to as "false limpets" due to some distinct differences despite their resemblance to these Patellogastropoda.
 For example, Siphonariid adults' dorso-ventral muscles have a C-shape pattern and surround the central mantle cavity, which contrasts to the U-shaped muscles of patellogastropods.
 Siphonarioidea have a singular lung on the right side of their bodies that has two openings for inhaling and exhaling water, which cause their asymmetrical shell shape.
 When they are submerged in water, the Siphonarioidea breathe by inhaling water through the current created by the cilia on their gills and in their lung cavity.
-They absorb the oxygen from the water, then release the water back into the current, along with exhlalant carbon dioxide.
+They absorb the oxygen from the water, then release the water back into the current, along with exhalalant carbon dioxide.
 The Siphonarioidea are highly adapted to being able to breathe by accessing oxygen from both the atmosphere and from water.
 When they are exposed to air, their lung opening remains open, and no longer requires active ventilation.
 Siphonarioidea move by gliding around with the mucus that they produce, but they are facultatively mobile, and therefore do not move around very often.